sudhanshu456/TinkerPilot/docs-site/docs/how-to-extend.md

 ---
 sidebar_position: 7
-title: How to Extend
+title: How to Extend TinkerPilot
 ---

-# How to Extend TinkerPilot

 TinkerPilot's architecture is built to be easily extensible.
 Because it uses FastAPI for the backend and a Typer CLI, adding new tools involves creating core logic, exposing it via an API endpoint, and optionally binding it to a CLI command or a frontend page.

 This guide provides instructions and examples for developers who want to extend TinkerPilot with new features.